-Kalman filter estimation of the IS curve yields an innovation standard deviation of 0.11 percentage point, which I use for the baseline AR(1) process (Table 1).
-This implies an unconditional standard deviation for the natural rate of interest of 0.78 percentage point.
-For the high-variance alternative, I set the innovation standard deviation to 0.22 percentage point, which is in the range of estimates reported by Laubach and Williams (2003).
+The strategy for calibrating the DGPs for the natural rate of interest is the same as for the natural rate of unemployment.
+I use the same values of $\rho$ , d, and p as before.
+Kalman filter estimation of the IS curve yields an innovation standard deviation of 0.11 percentage points, which I use for the baseline AR(1) process.
+This implies an unconditional standard deviation for the natural rate of interest of 0.78 percentage points.
+For the high-variance alternative, I set the innovation standard deviation to 0.22 percentage points, which is in the range of estimates reported by Laubach and Williams (2003).
 The resulting smoothed estimates are shown in Figure 4.
-For the two variants of the long-memory process, I set the innovation standard deviations so that they match those from the AR(1) model.
-For the baseline Markov-switching model, I set the difference between the two states at 1.56 percentage points, and for the high-variance alternative, I set the difference at 3.12 percentage points.
+For the two variants of the long-memory process, I set the innovation standard deviations so that they match those from AR(1) model.
+For the baseline Markov switching model, I set the difference between the two states at 1.56 percentage points, and for the high-variance alternative, I set the difference at 3.12 percentage points.

-Finally, in order to make the seven DGPs equivalent in the sense of the implied overall variability of inflation and the unemployment rate gap, I adjust the standard deviations of the innovations to the IS curve and Phillips curve equations, as indicated in Table 1.
-In the case of constant natural rates, I use the median estimate of the standard error of the regression for the 15-year rolling regressions used to estimate the parameters of the model, as described above.
-This procedure yields an IS curve innovation standard deviation of 0.28 percentage point and a Phillips curve innovation standard deviation of 1.13 percentage points.
-For the other natural rate DGPs, I set the IS curve and Phillips curve innovation standard deviations so that the median estimate of the standard errors of the regression of the two curves for rolling 15-year-sample regressions on simulated data yield the same estimated standard deviations.
+Finally, in order to make the seven DGPs equivalent in the sense of the implied overall variability of inflation and the unemployment rate gap, I adjust the standard deviations of the innovations to the Phillips curve and IS curve equations, as indicated in Table 1.
+In the case of constant natural rates, I use the median estimate of the standard error of the regression for the fifteen-year rolling regressions used to estimate the parameters of the model, as described above.
+This procedure yields a Phillips curve innovation standard deviation of 1.13 percentage points and an IS curve innovation standard deviation of 0.28 percentage points.
+For the other natural rate DGPs, I set the Phillips curve and IS curve innovation standard deviations so that the median estimate of the standard errors of the regression of the Phillips curve and IS curve for rolling fifteen-year-sample regressions on simulated data yield the same estimated standard deviations.
 The resulting calibration of the innovation standard deviations are reported in Table 1.